akshaynalla/simple_projects/README.md

 # simple_projects

-This is a collection of simple programs from the past few years.
+This is a collection of simple programs

 fibonacci.py - practicing recusion by calculating the fibonacci number at a given position
 inversions.py - program that is able to take two arrays and determine the number of inversions between them